elliott-wen/Remote-Gaming/README.md

 ﻿
-The project is a cloud gaming prototype system (or called remote gaming system).
+##The project is a cloud gaming prototype system (or called remote gaming system).

 The following is the quick guide for compliing and deploying the system.
 If you have any problem, feel free to send email to jq.elliott.wen@gmail.com.
 If you want to contribute your code, you can just fork it or pull your request after sending mail to me.
 I would be glad if you join the development.

 Warning: Please obey the license from SDL and FFMPEG.

-1. Brief Introduction
+##1.
+Brief Introduction

 	With the development of cloud computing technology, cloud applications become very popular in the recent years.
 Cloud gaming is a promising application of the rapidly developing cloud computing technology.
 As for traditional games, most calculations are normally performed in client side.
 It's necessary for users to set up a powerful machine and install huge application packages advanced.
 In contrast, most calculations are performed in remote servers with cloud gaming technology.
 Under this case, it's easy for users to play games without worrying about the performance of machine.